digitalepigraphy/RosettaStone/README.md

 ## ✍ Cite as

-If you use this repository in your work please cite as:
+If you use data from this repository in your work please cite as:

 Amin, M., Barmpoutis, A., Berti, M., Bozia, E., Hensel, J. and Naether, F., 2018.
 Depth map of the Rosetta Stone. https://dx.doi.org/10.17613/t1e2-0w02

+## License

+Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International Public License (CC BY-NC-SA 4.0) https://github.com/digitalepigraphy/RosettaStone/blob/main/LICENSE.md

 ## Contents